seapath/ci.deprecated/README.md

 Note: The `ID` for each key needs to be accordingly set to `gerrit-credentials`, `gitlab-credentials` and `cluster`.

+### Throttle Concurrent Builds

+To prevent simultaneous access to the cluster machines from different Jenkins jobs, the plugin `Throttle Concurrent Builds` is used.

+Please, make sure it is installed.
+Then you can access its configuration from `Manage Jenkins > Configure System > Throttle Concurrent Builds` and set the following values under `Multi-project Throttle Categories`:

+* Category Name: cluster
+* Maximum Total Concurrent Builds: 1
+* Maximum Concurrent Builds Per Node: 1

+Finally you can save the configuration.

 ### Install the CI material